Date of Award

 This study has the potential to inform college and university admission coordinators how well several commonly used admission criteria predict graduate school success and the limitations of the GRE to predict graduate school success among black students

 Wilson, Raeshanda, "Predicting Graduate School Success: A Critical Race Analysis of the Graduate Record Examination" (2020).
-Doctor of Education in Secondary Education Dissertations.
+(HIDDEN) Doctor of Education in Secondary Education Dissertations.
 22.